todonnal-r7/Responder/README.md

 Author: Laurent Gaffie <laurent.gaffie@gmail.com >  https://g-laurent.blogspot.com

-Modified by PapaHack to add option to change the default SMB port using '-p or --smbport' on the command line.
+Modified by Trevor O'Donnal (PapaHack) <todonnal@yahoo.com> to add option to change the default SMB port using '-p or --smbport' on the command line.
 Useful in some situations when performing advanced MitM attacks using ARP spoofing instead of Responder's built in poisoning methods.
 Use with the -A option.

 ## Intro ##